Birchfield v. North Dakota Case Brief

 Issue

-Whether the Fourth Amendment permits warrantless breath and blood tests as searches incident to lawful DUI arrests, and whether states may impose criminal penalties for refusing such tests.
+Whether the Fourth Amendment permits warrantless breath and blood tests as searches incident to a lawful DUI arrest, and whether states may criminalize refusal to submit to such warrantless tests.

 Rule